apache/sis-site/source/code-patterns.md

 ## Specify timezone    {#timezone}

 Geospatial data often cover a wide geographic area, spanning many time zones.
-Timezone are sometime specified as metadata in the header of data files to be read, or is sometime fixed to {{% UTC %}} by applications managing world-wide data.
+Timezone are sometimes specified as metadata in the header of data files to be read, or is sometimes fixed to {{% UTC %}} by applications managing world-wide data.
 Some Apache {{% SIS %}} objects have `Locale` and `TimeZone` information.
 Such locale and timezone are given to `java.text.DateFormat` or `java.util.Calendar` constructors among others.